Last Updated

 Closed

-5,000 applications were randomly selected.
-Preferences include terminated due to insufficient funding, displacement due to natural disaster or government action, homeless, veterans, mainstream preference, and Miami-Dade County residency.
+The 2024 HCV waitlist randomly selected 5,000 applications.
+Preferences included terminated due to insufficient funding, displacement, homelessness, veterans, mainstream preference, and Miami-Dade County residency.

 This waitlist is currently closed.
 It is monitored nightly — you'll be alerted when it reopens.